Papa-Yaga/Papa-Yaga/README.md

 [Machine Learning project to identify toxic mushrooms](https://github.com/Papa-Yaga/Ironhack_Projects/tree/main/Project_6_Machine_Learning)
 * In this project we have applied KNNeighbors and DecisionTreeClassifier to identify potentially toxic mushrooms.

+## If you would like to reach out to me, feel free to contact me here: niser@gmx.de